Podcast Annotation Format

 All times are in seconds as floating-point numbers, measured from the start of the audio.
 This aligns with the Web Audio API, HTMLMediaElement, WebVTT, and most podcast tooling.

-Time values SHOULD use millisecond precision such as 45.123, and consumers SHOULD tolerate minor floating-point variance: when one producer emits 45.1999 and another emits 45.2 for the same mention, they describe the same moment and a consumer should treat them as equivalent.
+Time values SHOULD use millisecond precision such as 45.123.
+Consumers SHOULD tolerate minor floating-point variance: when one producer emits 45.1999 and another emits 45.2 for the same mention, they describe the same moment and a consumer should treat them as equivalent.

 The data Field